Church of Scotland: Ordination

+Marriage

 In 2015, the Church of Scotland's GA voted in favour of recommending that gay ministers be able to enter into same-sex marriages. and allowing pastors to enter in same-sex civil partnerships.
 On 21 May 2016, the GA voted in favour of the approval for gay and lesbian ministers to enter into same-sex marriages.
 In 2017, there was a report to be debated at the church's General Assembly in May that proposed "having a church committee research allowing nominated ministers and deacons to carry out the ceremonies, but...to retain the ability for 'contentious refusal' from those opposed to same-sex marriage."

-A Theological Forum report calling for the approval of same-sex marriage, and an apology to homosexuals for past mistreatment was approved by the General Assembly on 25 May 2017.
+A Theological Forum report calling for the approval of blessings of same-sex marriage, and an apology to LGBTQ for past mistreatment was approved by the General Assembly on 25 May 2017.
 In 2018, the church's assembly voted in favour of drafting a new church law to allow same-sex marriages and to give ministers the option of performing same-sex marriages.
 The church was expected to vote on a final poll in 2021 but, after being considered at a GA in May 2021, a draft plan might still be being considered by commissioners prior to being shared with all presbyteries for their consideration under the Church of Scotland's Barrier Act 1697 and being brought back to a future General Assembly.
 On 23 May 2022 the GA voted in favour of same-sex marriage with 274 for and 136 against.
 Clergy will be allowed to conduct the marriages but will not be forced to.